MIDFIELDR/midfieldr/README.md

 ## Undergoing major revision

-Based on feedback from workshop attendees and use-testing, the package is undergoing major revision to the vignettes and the underlying functionality.
+Based on feedback from workshop attendees and use-testing, the package is undergoing significant, non-backwards-compatible revision to th API.

 While in this ambiguous state, the package should be used experimentally only.
-We hope to have the update completed by July 2021.
+We hope to have a stable release by the end of July 2021.

 ## Tools for student records research